telus-csd-tvs/terraform-google-kubernetes-engine/autogen/main/README.md

 | value | The value for the taint | | Required |
 | version | The Kubernetes version for the nodes in this pool.
 Should only be set if auto_upgrade is false | " " | Optional |

-## windows_node_pools variable
-The windows_node_pools variable takes the same parameters as [node_pools](#node\_pools-variable) but is reserved for provisioning Windows based node pools only.
-This variable is introduced to satisfy a [specific requirement](https://cloud.google.com/kubernetes-engine/docs/how-to/creating-a-cluster-windows#create_a_cluster_and_node_pools) for the presence of at least one linux based node pool in the cluster before a windows based node pool can be created.

-{% endif %}

 ## Requirements